cloudera/kafka-examples/README.md

 Simple example using Flume and Kafka consumer groups.

+### SchemaProvider

+Example of efficient serialization and schema versioning using Apache Avro.

 ## Getting Started

 In general, you will need the latest version of Java and Maven appropriate